AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 #### Filter a panel

-For any metric, segment, or date range component that your drop **while you hold** ⇧, a segment drop-down menu is created.
+For any metric, segment, or date range component that you drop **while you hold** ⇧, a segment drop-down menu is created.
 That drop-down menu allows you to filter the panel based on items available for the dropped component.

 For any *dimension* component that you drop **while you hold** ⇧, a segment drop-down menu is created.
 That drop-down menu allows you to filter the panel based on the items available for the dropped dimension items ([static](#static) segment drop-down menu) or dimension component ([dynamic](#dynamic) segment drop-down menu).
 To configure the drop-down menu explicitly to filter using segments: